rafaelcaviquioli/hotel-file-converter/README.md

 ## Tool commands

 `Caution: To convert other files you need ensure that the files are accessible inside Docker environment.
 For it, put your files on ./playground/sourceFiles or create a new volume between your machine and docker container.`

-### Logs

-You can keep looking for errors, warnings and hotel model validation problems through log execution:

-- Use `-v` argument to active verbose mode and watch log during the converting execution.
-- Logs will be persist on file: `./var/log/hotel-convert-dev.log`.

 ### Convert hotels from json file